Last Updated on October 31, 2024 by Matt Musico

 David Ortiz was inducted into the National Baseball Hall of Fame as part of the Class of 2022.
 His consistent production certainly merits enshrinement.
 If it wasn’t for what he did in October for the Red Sox, though, he probably wouldn’t have gotten in on the first ballot.

-Big Papi is Boston’s single-season home run king, and he’s second to only Ted Williams on the franchise’s all-time leaderboard.
-His 17 postseason dingers are six more than Manny Ramirez and Jason Varitek, who are tied for second with 11 homers each.
+Big Papi is Boston’s single-season home run king, and he’s second to Ted Williams on the franchise’s all-time leaderboard.
+His 17 postseason dingers are six more than Manny Ramirez and Jason Varitek, who are tied for second with 11 each.

 Chicago Cubs: Three-Way Tie, 6 Home Runs